yiangmeng/aws-react-native-amplify-workshop/amplify/README.md

 ## Initialise a development project

 We have prepared a sample app for you in this exercise.
-Simple `git clone` the repo `https://github.com/ykbryan/aws-amplify-sample-react-native-app` into another folder and copy the content to your `rn` folder on the following commands:
+You can clone the repo into another folder and copy the content to your `rn` folder with the following commands:

 ```
 cd /code